Colorado Court Records

 Bankruptcy records in Colorado contain the legal, financial, and personal details of the debtor.
 These includes:

-● Debtor’s name
+- Debtor’s name

-● Debtor’s address
+- Debtor’s address

-● Trustee’s name
+- Trustee’s name

-● Attorney’s name
+- Attorney’s name

-● Gross income
+- Gross income

-● Consumer statements
+- Consumer statements

-● Type of bankruptcy case filed.
+- Type of bankruptcy case filed.

-● Filing date
+- Filing date

-● Court location
+- Court location

-● Date of the discharge order
+- Date of the discharge order

-● Case status
+- Case status

-● Docket number
+- Docket number

-● Type and category of the petition filed
+- Type and category of the petition filed

 Are Bankruptcy Records Public Information?

 Bankruptcy records in Colorado are accessible to the public.
 The Freedom of Information Act maintains that state residents have a right to request access to documents created by federal agencies such as the US bankruptcy court in Colorado.
 It is often described as the law that keeps citizens in the know about their government.
 The court clerk provides these files in physical and electronic formats.
 While the electronic case files are obtainable online or via email, the physical copies are provided through US mail service or received in person by the requester.
 Not all information in a bankruptcy record is obtainable by the requester.
 Information such as juvenile records and trade secrets are considered sensitive.
-As a result, requesters must get a court order or subpoena to access that confidential information.
+As a result, requesters are typically required to get a court order or subpoena to access confidential information.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any federal, state or local agency, these websites often make searching simpler, as such platforms are not limited by geographic location.
+Third-party sites may also feature search engines that may help simplify the search process for specific or multiple records.
+To begin using a third-party or government website, interested parties may be required to provide:

-● The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless said person is a juvenile

-● The location or assumed location of the record or person involved.
+- The location or assumed location of the record or person involved.
 This includes information such as the city, county, or state that the person resides in or was accused of.

 Third-party sites are independent of government sources and are not sponsored by these government agencies.
 Because of this, record availability on third-party sites may vary.